-Major clean-up after Celtic fans celebrate Premiership trophy day
+Three serious assaults amid Celtic fan Premiership celebration

 The league was settled with a victory at Tynecastle at the start of May.

-After the trophy was lifted, fans took to the streets to celebrate their 11th Premiership celebration in the last 12 years.

-Concerns were raised following Celtic's win last year, when police described described the level of anti-social behaviour and littering as "unacceptable"..
+Concerns were raised following Celtic's win last year, when police also described described the level of anti-social behaviour and littering as "unacceptable"..

-The post-match celebrations in 2022 featured flares and smoke bombs, however police said there were no serious incidents or disorder.
+The post-match celebrations in 2022 featured flares and smoke bombs, however officers said there were no serious incidents or disorder.

 Glasgow City Council has been approached for comment.